1bnr/CSCI-3081W_BrushWork/doc/iter2_designdocument.md

 > Describe in the form of a tutorial (including code snippets) exactly what changes would need to be made to your program in order to fully integrate this new filter.

 Step 1:
 This filter will fall under the category of pixel-independent filters, so the tutorial will be based around looking at the threshold class and building something very similar to it that handles inverting colors.
-The first step will be to create a header file for invert.h, this will look very similar to threshold.h with one small change.
-The invert filter only needs to be passed a pixel buffer, it has no need for any extra arguments like thresh_amount.
-The figure below shows a snippet of threshold.h, when writing invert.h the arguments to apply_filter should just be a pixel buffer.
+The first step will be to create a header file invert.h, this will look very similar to threshold.h with one small change.
+The invert filter only needs to be passed a pixel buffer pointer, it has no need for any extra arguments like thresh_amount.
+The figure below shows a snippet of threshold.h, when writing invert.h the arguments to apply_filter should just be a pixel buffer pointer.

 ![screen shot 2016-11-19 at 8 48 53 pm](https://media.github.umn.edu/user/5831/files/e7c34228-ae99-11e6-8268-38588dda72ae)